Payen 2018 Tabalí

 - Aging: 18 months in fine-grained French oak barrels.

-- Terroir: Rocky alluvial soils with a calcareous matrix.
+- Terroir: Stony alluvial soils with a calcareous matrix.

 - Volume: 750 ml